cpp-best-practices/gui_starter_template/README.md

 Cmake will automatically create the `./build` folder if it does not exist, and it wil configure the project.

-However, if you have CMake version 3.21+ it is recommended to use one of the configuration presets that are listed in the CmakePresets.json file.
+Instead, if you have CMake version 3.21+, you can use one of the configuration presets that are listed in the CmakePresets.json file.

     cmake . --preset <configure-preset>
     cmake --build